 "The Name of the Doctor" gets a lot of this.
 It also takes elements from the Expanded Universe novels Timewyrm: Revelation and The Room with No Doors (Virgin New Adventures) and Alien Bodies and Unnatural History (Eighth Doctor Adventures).
 In fact, Timewyrm: Revelation has inspired a lot of other stories.

 The episode "Dalek" was widely credited with making the Daleks scary again after a fairly lengthy period of having undergone Villain Decay; in particular, it demonstrated that the Daleks could actually fly, in reaction to the standard joke of the best way of defeating Daleks being to climb a flight of stairs.
-In fact, several of the elements that "Dalek" apparently 'introduced' to the Daleks — including flight — actually originated in the 1988 serial "Remembrance of the Daleks".
+In fact, several of the elements that "Dalek" apparently "introduced" to the Daleks originated in the 1988 serial "Remembrance of the Daleks".
 And the Doctor Who Website page for "Remembrance of the Daleks" (http://www.bbc.co.uk/doctorwho/classic/episodeguide/remembrancedaleks/detail.shtml) says it is a myth that the Daleks first flew here.
 Thought they don't mention it there, in the second Dalek appearance, though this was in a comic, they flew using transpolar discs.

-A lot of elements of New Who came from the Doctor Who Expanded Universe such as a robot duplicate of a companion living for centuries, a time rift in a major city.
+A lot of other elements of New Who came from the Doctor Who Expanded Universe such as a robot duplicate of a companion living for centuries and a time rift in a major city (Unnatural History).

 The murderous snow and killer, razor-toothed snowmen controlled by a collective intelligence from "The Snowmen" are almost identical to murderous snow and killer, razor-toothed snowmen controlled by a collective intelligence battled by Susan Foreman and her school friends in the Telos novella Time and Relative (the primary difference being that the book's snowmen originate from Earth itself and the story is much Bloodier and Gorier).